meysius/docs/docker/README.md

 # Docker
 ## Install
 - Go to docker.com, login and download docker for mac and install it
+- Open docker, click on the ship icon on mac's top bar and login

 ## Images
 - An image is an snapshot of the file system that can be used as hard drive of a virtual computer